 The Friedel-Crafts acylation of naphthalene with benzoyl chloride, catalyzed by AlCl3, must be carried out above the melting point of the mixture, or the reaction may be violent.

 Like benzene, naphthalene can undergo electrophilic aromatic substitution.
-For many electrophilic aromatic substitution reactions, naphthalene is more reactive than benzene and reacts under milder conditions than benzene.
+For many electrophilic aromatic substitution reactions, naphthalene is more reactive than benzene and reacts under milder conditions.

-Naphthalene mono-substitution has two possible isomeric products, corresponding to substitution at an alpha or beta position, respectively.
-Usually the main product has the electrophile in the alpha position.
+Naphthalene mono-substitution has two possible isomeric products, corresponding to substitution at an alpha or beta position.
+Usually, the main product has the electrophile in the alpha position.

-For beta substitution, the intermediate has only six resonance structures, and only two of them are aromatic.
+The intermediate has only six resonance structures for beta substitution, and only two of them are aromatic.

 Naphthalene can be hydrogenated under high pressure or with a suitable catalyst to give 1,2,3,4-tetrahydronaphthalene, a solvent sold under the trade name Tetralin.

 Additional hydrogenation produces decahydronaphthalene or decalin (C 10 H 18, also known as bicyclodecane).